-A) Description of Business and Basis of Presentation On October 1, 2007, Belo Corp. ("Belo") announced a plan to distribute its newspaper publishing business to its shareholders to create a separate public company, A. H. Belo Corporation ("A. H. Belo").
+Description of Business and Basis of Presentation On October 1, 2007, Belo Corp. ("Belo") announced a plan to distribute its newspaper publishing business to its shareholders to create a separate public company, A. H. Belo Corporation ("A. H. Belo").
 In anticipation of the distribution, A. H. Belo and Belo will enter into a separation and distribution agreement under which Belo will transfer all of the assets and liabilities associated with its newspaper and related businesses to A. H. Belo.
 The assets and liabilities transferred to A. H. Belo will be recorded at historical cost as a reorganization of entities under common control.
 Management expects that the shares of A. H. Belo will be distributed to Belo shareholders in the form of a tax-free dividend.
-Shareholders that own shares of Belo Series A common stock or Belo Series B common stock on the record date will receive shares of A. H. Belo Series A common stock or Belo Series B common stock on the distribution ratio, which will be determined prior to the distribution.
+Shareholders that own shares of Belo Series A common stock or Belo Series B common stock.
 The distribution will result in A. H. Belo operating as an separate entity with publicly traded common stock.
-Belo will not have any ownership interest in A. H. Belo subsequent to the distribution, but will continue to conduct business with A. H. Belo pursuant to various intercompany agreements which are discussed in Note 7.
+Belo will not have any ownership interest in A. H. Belo subsequent to the distribution, but will continue to conduct business with A. H. Belo pursuant to various inter-company agreements which are discussed in Note 7.